 Heavy Hikers – Heavy hikers are designed for the most rugged trails and challenging weather conditions.
 They have plenty of cushioning around the ankle area to protect against abrasion from rocks, roots, and other trail hazards and good arch support for long days on your feet.
 They also feature waterproof materials to dry your feet, even in wet environments or snowshoeing expeditions.

 Mountaineering Boots – Mountaineering boots are designed for icy weather conditions and high altitudes where temperatures can drop drastically.
-These boots have stiffer soles than other hiking boots, allowing them to easily handle extreme terrains such as icy trails or rocky outcrops.
+These boots have stiffer soles than other hiking shoes, allowing them to easily handle extreme terrains such as icy trails or rocky outcrops.
 Additionally, these boots offer excellent insulation from the cold and crampon compatibility, so they can be used with ice-climbing tools if necessary.

 Also Read: How To Choose Hiking Boots?